-- Conflict management and communication with an aggressive client, negotiations.
+- Conflict management and communication with an aggressive counterpart.

 - Communicating the rule of law principles and promoting equal access to justice and reforms.

-- Effective verbal and written communication with media.
+- Effective verbal and written communication with various media.

 - Managing public opinion.
 Professionalism and publicity.
 Working with mass media on matters of public interest.